 When does ScanWatch measure your heart rate?

 When you use the Workout Mode, ScanWatch measures your heart rate continuously during the workout.
-This information, as well as other data it collects, helps ScanWatch estimate how many calories you’ve burned.
 In addition, ScanWatch measures your heart rate throughout the day when you’re motionless, and periodically when you’re walking.
 Since ScanWatch takes these background readings based on your activity, the time between these measurements will vary.

 How does ScanWatch measure your heart rate?

-ScanWatch uses green LED lights to measure your heart rate during workouts and to calculate walking average and Heart Rate Variability (HRV).
+ScanWatch uses green LED lights to measure your heart rate during workouts.

-ScanWatch has built-in electrodes in the bezel and the back, which can measure the electrical signals across your heart when used with the ECG recording.
+ScanWatch also measures your heart rate when manually recording an electrocardiogram (ECG).
+It has built-in electrodes in the bezel (the upper ring) and the back, which can measure the electrical signals across your heart when used with the ECG recording.
 When you place your finger on the bezel, it creates a closed circuit between your heart and both arms, capturing the electrical impulses across your chest.

 To use the electrical heart sensor to measure your heart rate, select the ECG mode on the watch and place your finger on the bezel.